jealcalat/jealcalat.github.io/_posts/2019-02-18-gallistel-ext-p1.md

 # Information-theoretic measure of contingency

 Gallistel look problematic the reliance of operant theorizing on contingency without a proper and general measure of contingency.
 Some operant theorists (e.g., Baum, 1973) defines the contingency as the correlation between the output of a system and it's feedback.
 But, as Gallistel argue, correlation is a measure of linear dependence.
-Indeed, the Pearson correlation coefficient $\rho$ is just the cosine of the angle $\theta$ between two vectors $x,y$.
+Indeed, the Pearson correlation coefficient $\rho$ is just the cosine of the angle $\theta$ between two vectors $\mathbf{x},\mathbf{y}$.

 Thus, Gallistel continues, a more general measure of contingency, not constrained to linear dependence, is badly needed.
 And such a measure is the mutal information between two random variables, defined as $I(X;Y)$